Bemesko/habit-tracker/README.md

 Originally I wanted to make a frontend for this as well, but since I'm not focusing on that right now I'll leave this project open for anyone who wants to use it as a basis for their frontend.
 I'll later publish the service on Docker Hub so you can run it locally without having to install all the .NET tools.

+## Usage

+If you want to create a frontend for this API, assure you have docker installed and running, copy the `HabitTracker.Infra/docker-compose.yml` file into your development environment and do a `docker compose up` in the same directory it's in.
+This API will be accessible via `localhost:8080`.

+If you access `localhost:8080/api/Habits` and receive an empty array, you're good to go.

+In the future I might leave this running somewhere, for now it's only meant for development environments

 ## Model
 - Habit: Something that you want to do consistently over a period of time
   - e.g. Going to the gym; Waking up early; Studying a language